ALASKA

 AN IN-DEPTH LOOK

 Alaska fails to instruct its students in financial literacy.
 There is no required personal finance course, nor is financial literacy embedded in K-12 standards.
 Graduating students must have earned three Social Studies credits, but there is no distinction for what those credits must include.
-Furthermore, there has not been any legislation introduced lately to mandate that financial literacy be taught in Alaska’s public schools.
+SB99 was introduced in 2023 and would require a half credit personal finance course for graduation.
+Currently, the bill has passed the Senate but stalled in the House before the end of the regular session.
+While the bill has not passed, its movement through the legislature indicates some interest in taking steps forward in financial education.

 Despite excluding financial literacy in any standards or curriculum, the Alaska Department of Education & Early Development website includes Financial Education Materials and Sample Lesson Plans for teachers by linking sources from the U.S. Department of Housing and Urban Development and Jump$tart Coalition for Personal Financial Literacy.